espocrm/documentation/administration/bpm.md

 #### Timer Intermediate Event

-This event stops the flow and waits as long as it's specified by event's parameters.
+This event stops the flow and waits as long as is specified by event's parameters.

-For more complex timer setting you can utilize [formula](formula.md).
+For more complex timer settings you can utilize [formula](formula.md).
 Formula scripts should return Date-Time value (in UTC timezone).
 Once this time comes the flow will be proceeded to the next element.

 By utilizing datetime\closest formula function it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.

 #### End Event

 Ends the current flow.
 It doesn't end flows running in parallel.
-When the flow reaches to the end event and there is no anything running in parallel then process ends.
+When the flow reaches the end event and there is no anything running in parallel then process ends.

 #### Terminate End Event

 Ends all flows.
-Process is ended subsequently.
+Process is subsequently ended.

 ### Gateways